tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ![Fetching summary statistics from all columns](Images/customer-df-describe-all.png)

-Explain to students that now you will show them how they can slide and dice the data.
+Explain to students that now you will show them how they can slice and dice the data.
 Highlight the following:

-* By default, the index of a DataFrame is numerical and starts in zero.
+* By default, the index of a DataFrame is numerical and starts at zero.
 The `iloc[]` function returns row data based on a numerical index.

   ![iloc-first-row](Images/iloc-first-row.png)